moostrik/ofxPvAPI/README.md

 openframeworks > 0.9 addon for use with Allied Vision Prosilica cameras.

-Based on a previously private repository for openframeworks < 8.4.
+Based on a previously private repository for openframeworks <= 8.4.
-The static libPvAPI.a will not compile with OF 0.9.
-Switched to the dynamic library and things worked out, although libPvAPI.dylib now needs to be copied into the directory of the application.
+The static libPvAPI.a will not compile with OF 0.9.x.
+Fortunately the  libPvAPI.dylib does work when properly added to the target.
-The PvApi.h must be slightly modified (see below)
+The PvApi.h must be slightly modified

-Tested with the Prosilica GC750 (monochrome) and the Mako G-125C (color) on OSX 10.13 previous versions tested on Windows 7
+Tested with the Prosilica GC750 (monochrome) and the on OSX 10.13 previous versions tested with Mako G-125C (color) and on Windows 7

 # TODO #

 - [V] fix tearing
 - [V] make threaded
-- [  ] figure out how to include libPvAPI.dylib in app
+- [V] figure out how to include libPvAPI.dylib in app
 - [  ] refactor camFPS
 - [  ] fix slowdown of setAllParametersFromCam in parameterConnector
 - [  ] add flip and rotate without texture